hashicorp/packer/website/source/docs/command-line/machine-readable.html.markdown

 ## Format

 The machine readable format is a line-oriented, comma-delimeted text format.
-This makes it extremely to parse using standard Unix tools such as awk or grep in addition to full programming languages like Ruby or Python.
+This makes it extremely easy to parse using standard Unix tools such as awk or grep in addition to full programming languages like Ruby or Python.